 Kapwing’s Studio is a free, online tool that makes it simple to overlay videos and arrange them relative to each other.
+The Timeline allows you to add a delay and adjust when each video will appear.
 In this post, I’ll explain how you can design picture in picture videos using Kapwing.

 Check out this video tutorial for a visual instruction of using Kapwing's picture in picture features.

 There are many cases where you might want to make a picture in picture video by overlaying one video in the corner or side of another: